-- 2. Transit corridors.

-- 3. Urban trail systems.

-- 4. Arterial and collector roadways.
+- 4. Arterial and collector roadways

-- 5. Schools.
+- 5. Schools

 - 6. Health care facilities

-- 7. City owned properties.
+- 7. City owned properties

-- 8. Shops and services.
+- 8. Shops and services

-- 9. Parks and public spaces including functional open spaces (i.e., recreation and community centers).
+- 9. Parks and public spaces including functional open spaces (i.e., recreation and community centers)

-Strategy HG 1.5.3 - Attainable Housing Density Bonus and Other Incentives.
+Strategy HG 1.5.3 - Attainable Housing Density Bonus and Other Incentives

-The City has targeted specific land use districts for attainable housing consistent with Strategy LU 1.2.20.
-Table HG 2 below identifies these land use districts and provides for the maximum density with a density bonus by land use category and attainable housing development type.
+The City has targeted specific land use districts for attainable housing.
+Table HG-2 below identifies these land use districts and provides for the maximum density with a density bonus by land use category and attainable housing development type.
 The density bonus shall be applied based on a pro rata share (percentage) of affordable and/or community housing provided within the proposed development.
 For example, if 50 percent of the housing proposed meets the standards for the categories below, 50 percent of the density bonus could be applied.
 This Strategy shall not be interpreted to provide the density bonus based on the application or inclusion of market rate housing.
+The City has established a reserve density (density bonus) of 500 dwelling units that may be allocated during the planning horizon.
+The reserve density may be allocated by the City Council upon recommendation by the Planning Commission at the time of rezoning and/or site plan/preliminary plat review.
+Standards for the application of the reserve density, including the implementation, shall be provided in the Land Development Code.
+Any attainable housing bonus approved by the City shall count against the reserve density bonus allocation.
+The City Council may modify this number as part of a comprehensive plan amendment.

-Attainable Housing - Maximum Density (du/ac) With Density Bonus Medium Density High Density Mixed Use Downtown, MUD Mixed Use Seaboard, MUS Mixed Use Corridor, MUC Maximum Density without bonus (consistent with Strategies LU 1.2.3 and 1.2.9) 13 18 18 18 13 Affordable Housing 26 36 36 36 26 Community Housing 20 27 27 27 20
+Attainable Housing - Maximum Density (du/ac) With Density Bonus Medium Density High Densit y Mixed Use Downtown, MUD Mixed Use Seaboard, MUS Mixed Use Corridor, MUC Maximum Density without bonus (consistent with Strategies LU 1.2.3 and 1.2.9) 13 18 18 18 13 Affordable Housing 26 36 36 36 26 Community Housing 20 27 27 27 20

-Table HG-2: Attainable Housing - - Maximum Density (dwelling units per o gross acre) with Density / Bonus
+Table HG-2: Attainable Housing - Maximum Density (dwelling units per gross acre) with Density Bonus

-The City, through its Land Development Code and review processes, shall develop additional incentives for projects determined to be attainable housing including but not limited to:
+The City, through its Land Development Code and review processes, shall develop additional incentives for projects determined to be attainable housing.